Time Warner Cable, Comcast could emerge strong from deal rubble

 "My guess is Time Warner simply becomes an industry consolidator moving forward," said Rich Greenfield, analyst at BTIG.

-While Comcast appears to be the loser if its Time Warner Cable bid falls apart, analysts and industry sources say with its balance sheet and willingness to do deals, it can set its sights on international companies such as Liberty Global, Europe's largest cable operator.
+While Comcast appears to be the loser if its Time Warner Cable bid falls apart, analysts and industry sources say with its balance sheet and willingness to do deals, it can set its sights on international companies such as Liberty Global (LBTYA.O), Europe's largest cable operator.

 "Any type of additional of acquisitions in the U.S. will be very heavily scrutinized," New Street's Kurn said.